 Sometimes issues that should not normally exist on your webpage are simply because of your own cache and can be quickly removed by clearing the cache out.
-There are three types of caches that may affect how your website is performing.
-These caches are Browser Cache, Plugin Cache and Server Cache.
+There are four types of caches that may affect how your website is performing.
+These caches are Avada Cache, Browser Cache, Plugin Cache and Server Cache.
 Please read below to learn how to clear each type of cache.

 Browser Cache – this is cache stored by your browser to allow your page content to load faster.

 Plugin Cache – this is cache specifically from a 3rd party WordPress plugin.

 Server Cache – this is cache imposed by your hosting company directly from your server.

 This is loacted in the Avada Global Options, at Performance > Reset Avada Caches.
 This resets all Dynamic CSS & Dynamic JS, cleans-up the database and deletes the uploads/fusion-styles and uploads/fusion-scripts folders.